pedromateo/openhmitester/README.md

 **July, the 1st -> OHT is now cross-platform and works both in Linux (automatic preload) and Windows (using manual preload).
 There is one feature to implement: make "preload" to work in Windows.
-If you want to contribute, just email me or continue reading:**
+If you want to contribute, just email me or [continue reading here](#todo-windows-adaptation)**